KF-Art/icewm-personal-tunning/README.md

 	QT_QPA_PLATFORMTHEME="qt5ct"

 Alternatively, you can set this variable into <code>/etc/environment</code> to set it at system level.
-Logout to apply the changes.
+Logout to apply the changes (restart if you're setting it at system level).
 After that, open Qt5ct, set Kvantum style and configure fonts as you want (I recommend SF Pro Display Light 10).

 Download your preferred GTK and Kvantum themes and copy them to <code>/usr/share/themes</code> and <code>~/.config/Kvantum/</code>, respectively.
 In this setup, I will use StarLabs-Green (GTK) and KvFlat-Emerald (Kvantum), but you can use any theme you want.

 	#KvFlat-Emerald installation
 	git -C "$HOME/github" clone https://github.com/KF-Art/KvFlat-Emerald/
-	cd "$HOME/github/KvFlat-Emerald"
-	cp KvFlat-Emerald-Solid "$HOME/.config/Kvantum"
+	cp "$HOME/github/KvFlat-Emerald/KvFlat-Emerald-Solid" "$HOME/.config/Kvantum"

 Now open <code>lxappearance</code> & Kvantum, set themes and configure fonts (<code>lxappearance</code>).